 The correct counterfactual semantics will no doubt involve context sensitivity and other parameters.
 Still, it is hard to deny that laws of nature play an important role in determining the truth values of counterfactuals.

-\textit{The intervention arrow.} We can exert influences towards future events but we can no longer act to bring about changes in the past.
+\textit{The intervention arrow.} We can exert influence towards future events but we can no longer act to bring about changes to the past.
 The intervention arrow is intimately connected to the counterfactual arrow, and it is not clear which is conceptually prior.
 Some contemporary analyses of influence and intervention are couched in the causal modeling framework.
-In that framework, we postulate directed acyclic graphs with variables representing events and arrows representing the direction of effect.
+In that framework, we have directed acyclic graphs with variables representing events and arrows representing the direction of effect.
 But if the fundamental dynamical laws are time-symmetric, what is the scientific explanation for these arrows?
-Often the arrows are taken to be primitives in the causal model, left unexplained.
-However, if the Past Hypothesis explains the counterfactual arrow, then it can also explain the arrows of intervention.
-We can flesh out the language of intervention in terms of intervention counterfactuals, and the arrows of intervention counterfactuals can be explained in a similar way by the records arrow and PH. \cite{LoewerCatSLaw} provides such an account.
+Often, the arrows are taken to be primitives in the causal model, left unexplained.
+However, if PH explains the counterfactual arrow, then it can also explain the arrow of intervention.
+We can flesh out the language of intervention in terms of intervention counterfactuals, and the arrow of intervention counterfactuals can be explained in a similar way by the records arrow and PH. \cite{LoewerCatSLaw} provides such an account.

 The arguments from the entropic arrow (the Second Law) and the other arrows can be taken together as an inference to the best explanation.
 PH (and SP) ground these asymmetries of time.
 Moreover, to explain them satisfactorily, we need to postulate PH as a fundamental law and we need SP to provide objective probabilities.
 An opponent may take all of these arrows to be fundamental features of the world, and they can postulate them as primitives in the theory.
-But that would strike many as a disunified and unsatisfactory view.
-Postulating PH and SP in addition to the dynamical laws is a much simpler and more unified way to think about the various arrows of time: from a set of simple axioms we can derive the temporally asymmetry regularities---we get a big bang for the buck.
+But that would strike many as a fragmented and unsatisfactory view.
+Postulating PH and SP in addition to the dynamical laws is a much simpler and more unified way to think about the various arrows of time: from a set of simple axioms, we can derive all of the temporally asymmetric regularities---we get a big bang for the buck.